pvamos/alpine-k8s/README.md

   - Longhorn is a distributed block storage system for Kubernetes.
 Longhorn is lightweight, reliable, and powerful.
 Once Longhorn is installed, it adds persistent volume support to the Kubernetes cluster. <https://longhorn.io>

 ### What is included:
-- Ansible roles, templates etc. and playbook to configure Alpine Linux and install Kubernetes, Calico networking and Longhorn storage.
+- Ansible roles, templates etc. and playbook to configure Alpine Linux and install CRI-O container runtime interface, Kubernetes, Calico networking and Longhorn storage.
 - Full output of a successful deployment run in `lastrun.log` at <https://github.com/pvamos/alpine-k8s/blob/main/lastrun.log>

 ## Requirements